Pavithrars2004/registration-page/README.md

-# registration-page
+# I created this registration page
-# help me to improve my registration page
+# Please help me to improve my registration page and make it more attractive and more functional